-There is no single factor which determines if an individual will or will not develop Alzheimer's disease.
+There is no single factor which will determine if an individual will or will not develop Alzheimer's disease.

-Instead, the likelihood of developing the disease is determined by a number of risk factors.
+Instead, the chance of developing Alzheimer's is determined by a number of risk factors.
 Some of these risk factors are controllable, like heart health or substance use, and others are non-controllable, like age or family history.

 Currently, researchers believe genetics and family history are one of the largest contributing factors.